Natural Products

 Helpful information:

 These “other” symptoms of menopause are naturally enough often related to poor hormone levels.
-Whether you need progesterone or oestrogen will depend on the symptom itself.
+You will find a list of articles on all the topics above in the box to the right if you want more information on any specific one.